Kate BystrovaKB

 Take the time to speak with the different teams in the company, particularly marketing (yes, I know we hate them, but it's 2024 and the lines between us all are getting pretty blurry, so let's suck it up and try to be friendly here).

 Find out what attribution models they use, and make sure to clue them in on the work you plan to do so that your PR work can be part of that picture.
-Because, guess what – if you run a campaign that lures more visitors to the site but they can't track that the source of that traffic was your email?
+Because guess what – if you run a campaign that lures more visitors to the site but they can't track that the source of that traffic was your email?
 You won't see any of that credit.
-Which is precisely why a PR campaign tool with built-in analytics can be so darn useful for reporting.
+This is precisely why a PR campaign tool with built-in analytics can be so darn useful for reporting.

 Ok, that's all folks!
 I hope this article didn't frighten you off, because although it is a lot of work to build out a PR strategy and track the right metrics, I promise you it's the only way to calculate the value of your PR – and best of all, by planning your work and selecting tactics that are actually going to "move the needle", you save yourself time and get better results in the long run.
 It's a way to invest in yourself.